What’s happening to the ‘tax burden’?

 According to the Office for Budget Responsibility (OBR), the independent government economic watchdog, this was the case in 2022/23 when the tax burden reached 36.3%—the highest level since 1949 (when it stood at 36.9%) and the second highest since records began in 1948, when the tax burden was 37.2%.

 It’s since fallen slightly in 2023/24 to 36.1%.
-But current OBR forecasts—which are based on existing government plans—show the tax burden is set to increase in each of the next five years, reaching 37.1% in 2028/29.
+But current OBR forecasts—which are based on the previous Conservative government's plans—show the tax burden is set to increase in each of the next five years, reaching 37.1% in 2028/29.
 That would be the second highest level on record.

 …but it’s forecast to increase by more under Labour’s plans

-The main parties have now outlined their plans for the next parliament in their manifestos.
+The main parties outlined their plans for the new parliament in their manifestos.

-Labour has committed not to increase National Insurance, VAT (other than removing exemptions for private schools), income tax rates or the main rate of corporation tax
+Labour committed not to increase National Insurance, VAT (other than removing exemptions for private schools), income tax rates or the main rate of corporation tax.

 It has said it would raise:

-• £1.2 billion on average a year over the next parliament by increasing the ‘windfall’ tax on oil and gas companies
+- £1.2 billion on average a year over the parliament by increasing the ‘windfall’ tax on oil and gas companies

-The Conservatives are proposing a number of tax decreases which they say will cost £17.2 billion a year by the end of the next parliament.
-The largest of these is their pledge to reduce employee National Insurance Contributions (NICs) by a further 2 percentage points by April 2027, which they say will cost £10.3 billion per year by 2029/30.
+The Conservatives proposed a number of tax decreases which they said would cost £17.2 billion a year by the end of the parliament.
+The largest of these was their pledge to reduce employee National Insurance contributions (NICs) by a further 2 percentage points by April 2027, which they said would cost £10.3 billion per year by 2029/30.

-They have also committed to abolishing self-employed NICs (which they say is worth £2.6 billion a year by 2029/30), increasing the personal allowance for pensioners (£2.4 billion a year), abolishing stamp duty for first-time buyers (£590 million a year), and reforming the high income child benefit charge (£1.3 billion a year).
+They also committed to abolishing self-employed NICs (which they said would be worth £2.6 billion a year by 2029/30), increasing the personal allowance for pensioners (£2.4 billion a year), abolishing stamp duty for first-time buyers (£590 million a year), and reforming the high income child benefit charge (£1.3 billion a year).

-The Conservatives have also pledged to reduce tax avoidance and evasion, which they claim will raise £6 billion a year by 2029/30.
-The party’s manifesto commits to not increasing VAT, income tax rates, corporation tax, capital gains tax or stamp duty, or introducing “any new taxes on pensions”.
+The Conservatives also pledged to reduce tax avoidance and evasion, which they claimed would raise £6 billion a year by 2029/30.
+The party’s manifesto committed to not increasing VAT, income tax rates, corporation tax, capital gains tax or stamp duty, or introducing “any new taxes on pensions”.

 According to the Institute for Fiscal Studies (IFS), both Labour and Conservative plans would see the tax burden increase over the next five years.